Creating a Parenting Plan for Your Child

 - Consider your child’s needs.
 When dividing time between two homes, consider activities your child is involved in, relationships with neighborhood friends, and other areas of your child’s life you may need to accommodate.

-- Consider logistics.
+- Think about logistics.
 Depending on where you and the other parent live and where your child goes to school, the logistics of getting from one place to another and the time involved is likely to be a factor in any plans you make.

 Common Issues With Parenting Plans